Health and disease

 Diseases of cattle

-- Bluetongue in cattle, Department of Primary Industry and Fisheries, Northern Territory
+- Bluetongue in cattle, Department of Industry, Tourism and Trade, Northern Territory

-- Botulism poisoning in cattle in the Northern Territory, Department of Primary Industry and Fisheries, Northern Territory
+- Botulism poisoning in cattle in the Northern Territory, Department of Industry, Tourism and Trade

 Calf scours – post weaning diarrhoea